 - Once the dough is combined, cover and let chill in the fridge for 1 hour.
 The chill time is not required, but recommended.
 Once the dough has chilled, preheat the oven to 350 degrees F.

-- On a prepped cookie sheet (lined with parchment paper or cooking spray), scoop about 2 tbsp worth of dough per cookie and place in three rows on the cookie sheet.
+- On a prepped cookie sheet (lined with parchment paper or cooking spray), scoop about 2 tablespoon worth of dough per cookie and place in three rows on the cookie sheet.
 Make sure to leave 2 inches between the cookies.
 They will expand and get big and chewy.
 You can place additional mini peanut butter cups and pretzels on top of the cookie dough if you wish.

 - Bake the cookies on the center rack for 8-10 minutes or until golden.
 Remove from the oven and let the cookies sit on the pan for about 10 minutes.
 Using a spatula remove the cookies from the cookie sheet and let them cool on a cooling rack.
 Enjoy warm or store leftovers in airtight container.